Graduate Studies for Doctor of Philosophy (PhD) degree

 Courses are spread over four academic years.

-Elective courses for doctoral students are selected with the guidance of advisers in the students’ areas of specialization in their research work, from the list of post-graduate courses.
+Elective courses for doctoral students are selected with the guidance of advisors in the students’ areas of specialization in their research work, from the list of post-graduate courses.

 Four seminar papers must be submitted, each worth 0.5 credit (for the total of 2 credits out of 8).